 - Germans Love David Hasselhoff: The series proved far more popular in Europe and especially the United Kingdom (including multiple chart hits) that it did in its native USA; to the point that it played a role in Metro-Goldwyn-Mayer and LBS Communications partnering to continue production in first-run syndication after the series was canceled by NBC in 1983.

-- Hilarious in Hindsight: The Season 5 episode "Self Defense" (focusing on several of the girls wanting to learn karate after the School of the Arts is repeatedly vandalized) becomes this to a degree considering Nia Peeples' other major role saw her get plenty of opportunity to use her karate skills on Walker, Texas Ranger.
+- Hilarious in Hindsight: The Season 5 episode "Self Defense" (focusing on several of the girls wanting to learn karate after the School of the Arts is repeatedly vandalized) becomes this to a degree considering Nia Peeples' next major role saw her get plenty of opportunity to use her karate skills on Walker, Texas Ranger.

 - Narm : On occasion.
 Some episodes are available on YouTube.
 Some of the actors veer into Large Ham territory, and on occasion the vocal performances are cringe-worthy.
 Granted, it was The '80s.

 - Real-Life Relative: Debbie Allen's husband, then-San Diego (now Los Angeles) Clippers guard Norm Nixon, appeared in the Season 3 episode "Heritage").

-- Retroactive Recognition/You Look Familiar: Nia Peeples appeared in Season 2's "Sunshine Again" in a minor role before joining the cast for Season 4 as Nicole Chapman.
+- Recast as a Regular: Nia Peeples appeared in Season 2's "Sunshine Again" in a minor role before joining the cast for Season 4 as Nicole Chapman.

 - Tear Jerker: Many entire episodes, examples include "Help from My Friends" and "Who Am I Really".